Speed Management Hub

 Some of the primary devices, often tailored to vehicles to boost speed enforcement, are briefly presented below:

 → Speed limiters (SL): Speed limiters, commonly known as Governors, are used for the setting of road speed in commercial vehicles.
-SL prevent a vehicle engine from reaching a pre-programmed maximum speed.
+SL are pre-programmed to prevent a vehicle engine from exceeding a maximum speed.
 SL could be helpful in limiting bus and truck speeds, especially in rural areas where over-speed is most frequent due to lack of enforcement.
 Further information is provided in Q6.3.

-→ Conventional Cruise Control (CCC): CCC responds by continually changing the fuel supply to sustain the speed generated by wind, rolling resistance or the gradient.
+→ Conventional Cruise Control (CCC): CCC is a technology that can help automatically maintain and regulate a vehicle’s speed as set by the driver.
+It responds by continually changing the fuel supply to sustain the speed generated by wind, rolling resistance or the gradient.
 It reduces driver workload as less concentration is required for speed control and maintaining the speed within the expected range.

 → Adaptive Cruise Control (ACC): ACC is a modern CCC version that utilizes radar or laser sensors for detecting and tracking vehicles in front and adjusting to their speed.
 In addition to choosing cruise speed, it allows drivers to change the time gap and headway in the travel lane with the front vehicle.
 Further information is provided in Q6.4.